-I took up boxing because I wanted to, but it's sad I feel the need to continue as a means of self defense.
+I took up boxing because I wanted to, but it's sad I feel the need to continue as a means of self defence.

 Not everyone is as lucky as I was.
-Hate crime is a major reason why Knockout's organizer, solicitor, and company director Phil Bradby got involved in boxing.
+Hate crime is a major reason why Knockout's organiser, solicitor and company director Phil Bradby, got involved in boxing.

 Other members of Knockout told me they wanted to try something different.
 "I wanted to vent my frustrations," says 36-year-old Damian Giles, who suffered a period of depression after his father died from a brain injury.
 "But I also wanted to be challenged with something that no one, knowing my non-violent outlook, would expect me to do.
 I've met a genuine group of gay men, several of whom I can call really good friends."

-"That's a prime example of homophobia, bitchiness, and bullying in the gay community," says 26-year-old fashion editor Darcy Rive.
-"It's really disheartening that, as the gay community is finally being empowered in society, some gay men feel we have to define ourselves into a certain criteria of acceptable homosexual behaviors.
-Any hobby is a hobby, whether it's enjoyed by a straight, LGBT, or gender non-binary person."
+"That's a prime example of homophobia, bitchiness and bullying in the gay community," says 26-year-old fashion editor Darcy Rive.
+"It's really disheartening that, as the gay community is finally being empowered in society, some gay men feel we have to define ourselves into a certain criteria of acceptable homosexual behaviours.
+Any hobby is a hobby, whether it's enjoyed by a straight, LGBT or gender non-binary person."

-"I've always enjoyed watching boxing on TV and had some fantasy of the glamour of the ring and the ability to potentially win in a fight—I wanted that winner's belt!" says 52-year-old Professor Richard Sawdon Smith, the dean of Arts & Media at Norwich University of the Arts.
+"I've always enjoyed watching boxing on TV and had some fantasy of the glamour of the ring and the ability to potentially win in a fight – I wanted that winner's belt!" says 52-year-old Professor Richard Sawdon Smith, Dean of Arts & Media at Norwich University of the Arts.
 "But I have wondered about the deeper psychological reasons and where my desire to hit someone, or be hit myself, came from.
-My friend Simon Watney offered some insights about being an HIV-positive gay man: 'I don't think we can or should avoid the question of violence at every level of our lives, from birth onwards, however dangerous it can get...
+My friend Simon Watney offered some insights about being an HIV positive gay man: 'I don't think we can or should avoid the question of violence at every level of our lives, from birth onwards, however dangerous it can get...
 For many of us, HIV re-enacts all sorts of dark things about our relationships to our bodies and desires, which seems to lead on straight into the latest boxing project.'"

 But Richard's HIV status would almost prove the stumbling block against his fights.